ameersarwar/cross_expression/README.md

 The `cross_expression_correlation` function can be used in conjunction with `cross_expression`, e.g., by considering genes with significant cross-expression, or in isolation, e.g., comparing cross-expression correlations between nearby tissue sections.

 ## Part 3 - Auxiliary functions
-We provide a few functions that augment the core analysis provided above.
+We offer a few functions that augment the core analysis provided above.
 While they could be used independently, they will often be used as steps within longer analysis pipelines.

 ### Bulleseye scores - enrichment
-In addition to statistical significant (`cross_expression`) and the strength of association (`cross_expression_correlation`), an important idea is effect size, which quantifies a gene's expression within the target cells (those with the cognate gene) and the neighboring cells.
+In addition to statistical significance (`cross_expression`) and the strength of association (`cross_expression_correlation`), an important idea is `effect size`, which quantifies a gene's expression within the target cells (those co-expressing the cognate gene) and their neighbors.

 The `effect size` - also called `bullseye scores` (see below) - are computed using:
 ```{r}